B.Sc. Econ. (AUEB, Greece), M.Sc. Econ. (Warwick, UK), Ph.D. (Warwick, UK)

 These themes are highly topical and policy relevant so my publications have attracted press attention, examples include articles in New York Times (2019) (https://www.nytimes.com/2019/01/10/opinion/pelosi-trump-lobbying-democrats.html) and the Times (2016) (https://www.thetimes.co.uk/article/why-we-won-t-pull-a-sickie-if-team-suffers-33cswj2n8) and two recent TV interviews (2019).

 The relevance of my research is also reflected in the invitations I received to submit evidence as an expert witness to the Scottish Parliament: (i) the Economy, Jobs and Fair Work Committee (2017) and (ii) the Cross Party Group on Visual Impairment (2018).
 I also provided expert opinion to the Scottish Government (2018) on eyecare issues

-Thyroid Dysfunction - Can it Help Explain the Gender Wage Gap?Working Papers and Discussion Papers: Discussion Papers
+Thyroid Dysfunction - Can it Help Explain the Gender Wage Gap?Working Papers: Discussion Papers

 Native-immigrant Wage Differentials in MalaysiaJournal of Population and Social Studies, vol. 28, no. 3, pp. 232-249Contributions to Journals: Articles

 Inequality and Participative Democracy: A Self‐Reinforcing MechanismReview of Income and Wealth, vol. 66, no. 1, pp. 74-93Contributions to Journals: Articles

 Eye Care Service in Scotland: Did the Scots Get it Right?: Project Report.Other Contributions: Other Contributions